The triangulated category of K-motives DK_(k): The triangulated category

 Moreover,

-By construction, $\cc T^\bot$ can be identified up to natural triangle equivalence with the full triangulated subcategory of $\bb A^1$-local $\cc O$-modules.
+By construction, $\cc T^\bot$ can be identified up to natural equivalence of triangulated categories with the full triangulated subcategory of $\bb A^1$-local $\cc O$-modules.
 The latter subcategory is naturally equivalent to $\sheff\cc O$, because the motivic model structure on $\cc O$-modules is obtained from the Nisnevich local model structure by Bousfield localization with respect to the maps

 Recall that a map $M\to N$ of $\cc O$-modules is a motivic equivalence if and only if for any $\bb A^1$-local $\cc O$-module $L$ the induced map

 is an isomorphism.
 Given an $\cc O$-module $M$, the map $M\to C_*(M)$ is a motivic equivalence by Theorem~\ref{italy}.
 If we fit the arrow into a triangle in $\shnis\cc O$